Select and Survey ROI

 Multipoint

 A set of point spectra acquired with identical parameters from individual spatial positions collected in a 1D SI data container.
-Each point is represented by a single, numbered point ROI in the survey image.
+Each point is represented by a single ROI, a single, numbered point in the survey image.
 This number specifies the spectrum position within the SI data container.

-It is most convenient to add points using the SI ROI tool from the floating menu.
-Keeping the Shift key pressed allows you to add multiple points in a series of mouse clicks.
+Adding points from the floating menu using the SI ROI tool is most convenient.
+Holding the Shift key allows you to add multiple points in a series of mouse clicks.
 You can remove individual points by selecting them and pressing the Delete key.
-Once deleted, this automatically renumbers the remaining points.
+Once deleted, the remaining points are automatically renumbered.

-Click the Arrange points buttons to arrange the selected set of points or if none are selected, all points.
-If a rectangular ROI is selected, it arranges points within this area.
-Otherwise, it arranges them over the entire survey image.
+Click the Arrange points buttons to arrange the selected set of pointsor, if none are selected, all points.
+If a rectangular ROI is selected, the points are arranged within this area.
+Otherwise, they are arranged over the entire survey image.

 Auto arrange points

 Selection of points and destination area (left).
-Randomize positions in the area where each point is given an arbitrary position within the area (right).
+Randomize positions where each point is given an arbitrary position within the area (right).

 Auto arrange points

 Arranged points along a regular grid (left).
-Arrange point along a regular grid, but randomize around this position (right).
+Arrange points along a regular grid, but randomize around this position (right).

 Time Series

-Resizing the 2D Scan area is restricted by the number of sampling points of the scan, which in turn is limited by the SI Pixel Time.
-Slower scans allow a higher sampling.
-To access a larger scan area, it can, therefore, be necessary to either reduce sampling with the spin controls for the 2D Scan fields and/or to increase the Pixel Time.
+Resizing the 2D Scan area is restricted by the number of sampling points of the scan, which is limited by the SI Pixel Time.
+Slower scans allow higher sampling.
+To access a larger scan area, it can be necessary to either reduce sampling with the spin controls for the 2D Scan fields and/or increase the Pixel Time.